KNIME logo

 Bias

-Bias is the systematic error in a model that affects its predictions by consistently skewing results in one direction.
+Bias is the systematic error in a model that affects its predictions by consistently skewing results in one direction, regardless of the training data size.

 Bias-variance trade-off